elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-visual-aids-assist-in-memorizing-metric-system-conversions.md

 url: /learn/mathematics/questions/how-can-visual-aids-assist-in-memorizing-metric-system-conversions
 score: -1.0
 related_article1:
-    id: 165398
+    id: 165395
+    title: >-
-    title: How does the prefix 'deci' relate to the central unit in the metric system?
+        What is the value of the prefix 'kilo' in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-prefix-deci-relate-to-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-value-of-the-prefix-kilo-in-the-metric-system
 related_article2:
-    id: 165399
+    id: 165413
-    title: What is the relationship between the prefix 'centi' and the central unit in the metric system?
+    title: >-
+        What steps are involved in converting milliliters to liters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-the-prefix-centi-and-the-central-unit-in-the-metric-system
+    url: /learn/mathematics/questions/what-steps-are-involved-in-converting-milliliters-to-liters
 related_article3:
-    id: 165394
+    id: 165400
-    title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: >-
+        How does the prefix 'milli' compare to the central unit in the metric system?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/how-does-the-prefix-milli-compare-to-the-central-unit-in-the-metric-system
 related_article4:
-    id: 165397
+    id: 165411
-    title: What is the significance of the prefix 'deca' in the metric system?
+    title: >-
+        What is the process for converting centimeters to meters?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-the-prefix-deca-in-the-metric-system
+    url: /learn/mathematics/questions/what-is-the-process-for-converting-centimeters-to-meters
 related_article5:
-    id: 165394
+    id: 165401
-    title: What are the smaller prefixes in the metric system, and how do they relate to the central unit?
+    title: >-
+        What is the first step in the unit conversion process?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-smaller-prefixes-in-the-metric-system-and-how-do-they-relate-to-the-central-unit
+    url: /learn/mathematics/questions/what-is-the-first-step-in-the-unit-conversion-process
 ---

 &nbsp;